Singer Grimes, Girlfriend Of Elon Musk, Posts Nude Instagram Photo That Appears To Announce She’s Pregnant

 — Alex Tumay (@alextumay) January 8, 2020

-Grimes had not yet responded to requests from media to confirm that she is pregnant, but did respond to some commenters who joked about her having a baby with a billionaire.
+Grimes had not yet responded to requests from media to confirm that she is pregnant, though she did respond to some commenters who joked about her having a baby with a billionaire.
 Grimes, who did not correct those who asserted she was pregnant, wrote to one fan that she was “self funded” and did not need to leech off her boyfriend’s reported $27.5 billion net worth.

-.@Grimezsz responds to fan who said she’s secured her financial future by carrying Elon Musk’s baby:

-“I don’t need $ from a man ????
-Grimes is self funded” pic.twitter.com/ORiTewgxQN

 Elon Musk had not yet commented on the nude photo from Grimes or the speculation that she is carrying his baby.